PhilipElicker7/microgrid-protection-solver/README.md

 ## Overview
 This repository contains a Python-based utility grid simulator that models power flow, voltage drop, and automated fault-protection logic for a 3-node distribution microgrid.

 Rather than relying on black-box commercial software, this project relies on core electrical engineering physics.
-It programmatically constructs a **Y-Bus Admittance Matrix** and utilizes the **Gauss-Seidel iterative numerical method** to solve for complex power flow in real-time.
+It constructs a **Y-Bus Admittance Matrix** and utilizes the **Gauss-Seidel iterative numerical method** to solve for complex power flow in real-time.

 ## Project Architecture
 The simulation runs in three distinct phases: